imaginarymode-lang/Book-Library-Top-Project-/README.md

 live demo: https://imaginarymode-lang.github.io/Book-Library-Top-Project-/

 noted :- this work size for desktop size but for mobile it might behave differently in term of size. only @media can solve it but not now it is for learning progess.
 Ok!!

+I didn't expect to come back to this project when I reached the **Classes** lesson.
+No wonder I saw something like this in a community solution before! 😄 Anyway, good luck!